sdcondon/SCSetTrie/src/SCSetTrie.Documentation/wwwroot/md/getting-started.md

 ## Using the Synchronous Implementations

-The simplest type to use is the `SetTrie<TKeyElement>` type - where TElement is the type of the elements of the stored sets.
+The simplest type to use is the `SetTrie<TKeyElement>` type - where TKeyElement is the type of the elements of the stored sets.
 When looking at the code below, please note the following important facts about SetTrie construction: